janbols/blogger/2018-05-01 about doing lego style validation.md

 * we should only check rule 9 if rule 2 succeeds.
 * we should only check rule 10 if rule 3 succeeds.

-Those dependencies can be visualised like below:
+Those dependencies can be visualised in a flow like the one below:
 <pre>
  Rules:  firstname lastname  email age
              1        2        3    5